AreaLayer/Lightning-lending-PoC/README.md

 ## Run application

-You can add toml in yoyur Cargo.toml

 **Pay Attention**: The application is still in alpha/PoC not Beta.
 Use at your own risk

 Pre requisite

 - LDK
 - Nostr
+-
+You can add toml in your Cargo.toml

 ```toml
 [dependencies]
 Lightning-lending = "1.0.0"
 ```
 ### Add Cargo

+Or add cargo

 ```toml
 [cargo]
 cargo add payjoin